nh-server/switch-guide/docs/user_guide/rcm/entering_rcm.md

 ### **Instructions:**

-1. Power off the Switch and use one of the methods listed below to short the pins on the right Joy-Con rail.
+1. Power off the Switch and short the pins on the Joy-Con rail using one of the methods listed below.
-2. Hold `Volume Up` and press the `Power` button once while holding `Volume Up`.
+2. While holding `Volume Up`, press `Power`.
-    - If your Switch displays the Nintendo logo and boots normally or immediately shuts down, you didn't successfully enter RCM and should try again.
-Otherwise, if your console did not turn on normally, and the screen remained black with no backlight, your Switch is in RCM.
+    - If your Switch displays the Nintendo logo and boots normally (or the screen was on and goes black), you didn't successfully enter RCM and should try again.
+Otherwise, if your console still has a black screen (even after tapping the power button again), your Switch is in RCM.
-3. Once your Switch is in RCM, you may remove the RCM jig (if applicable) and continue with the next page of the guide by clicking on the button at the bottom of this page.
+3. Once your Switch is in RCM, remove the RCM jig (if applicable) and continue with the next page of the guide by clicking on the button at the bottom of this page.

-=== "RCM Jig (Recommended and easiest for beginners)"
+=== "RCM Jig (Recommended for beginners)"

-    Some jig designs use paperclips, inheriting the same risks as the Metal Bridge / Paperclip method and should not be done.
+    Some jig designs use paperclips, inheriting the same risks as the "metal bridge" / "paperclip method" and should not be done.

-    Once you have successfully entered RCM, you can take the jig out of the joycon rail.
+    Once you have successfully entered RCM, you can take the jig out of the Joy-Con rail.

-    This method is similar to the Metal Bridge / Paperclip method, but is more reliable and safer in many cases.
-Jigs hold a wire in place so the correct pins (10 and a ground) are shorted every time.
+    This method is similar to the "metal bridge" / "paperclip method", but is more reliable and safer in many cases.
+Jigs hold a wire in place so the correct pins (10 and a ground) are reliably shorted.

-    The RCM Jig pictured below is the model we recommend to get, if you're buying your Jig from a webshop like Amazon or AliExpress.
+    The RCM jig pictured below is the model we recommend.

     ![recommended_jig](../rcm/img/recommended_jig.jpg)

-    In the case you plan to make you own jig, this image lays out the pads numbers on the console.
+    If you plan to make your own jig, this image lays out the pads layout on the console.
 Make sure your jig NEVER touches pin 4.
-Pin 4 provides 5v power to the Joycons, if connected to any other pin you will fry the console.
+Pin 4 provides 5 volts of power to the Joy-Con, and can permanently damage the rail or console if shorted.

     ![switchjigs.com jigs](../rcm/img/entering_rcm_jig.jpg)